scollier/Summit2014OSEonOSPViaHeat/scott/06-Explore-OpenShift-Environment.md

     oo-mco ping

 Run some diagnostics to confirm functionality.
 You should get a PASS and NO ERRORS on each of these.
+Warnings can be ignored.

     oo-diagnostics -v